The Bankrate promise

 Nationwide SmartRide is a program that rewards drivers for good habits with discounts on their auto insurance premiums.
-SmartRide is optional, but most policyholders should have the option to sign up.
+SmartRide is optional for Nationwide policyholders and even includes up to a 10 percent discount for signing up.
 Nationwide advises that the smartphone app is the best way to participate in the program, but if you prefer, you may have the option to have a plug-in device mailed to you.

 However, if your car was manufactured before 1996, you may not be eligible.
 Nationwide SmartRide is entirely free, and, unlike other telematics programs, there is no risk of your premium going up if your driving habits do not qualify for a discount.
 You may lose your 10% participation discount at the end of the policy term, but you will not see a surcharge put on your policy.

 Once you sign up, your driving habits will be monitored for four to six months.
 Throughout the driving period, you will get regular updates from Nationwide.
 These updates will include your current estimated discount and suggestions for ways to improve your driving habits, which could increase your discount.
 Once the initial period has been completed, you will be advised that you can delete the app or return the device in the prepaid envelope provided.

 What does SmartRide monitor?

 SmartRide monitors five aspects of your driving behavior that are commonly associated with your overall risk of getting in an accident.
 These include:

 - Miles driven: The more miles you drive, the higher your chances of being involved in a crash, because you are on the road more often.
 Driving shorter distances or fewer overall miles may help you earn a larger discount.